-- 1. Turn the oven ON using the Power Switch at the top of the control panel. - 2.
+- 1. Turn the oven ON using the Power Switch at the top of the control panel and press the mode button until vou enter bake mode. - 2.
 Select the desired fan speed using the Fan Speed switch.
 The appropriate fan speed (HI or LOW) depends on the type of food being cooked. - 3.
-Switch the Fan Mode switch to COOK.
-The fan will run continuously when the oven doors are closed (the fan does not cycle on and off with the elements).
-(If this switch is set to COOL the only difference is that the fan will continue to run when the oven doors are open.) - 4.
-Set the cooking temperature by turning the Cook Temperature Control until the indicator mark on the knob is pointed to the desired cooking temperature.
-The Heat On indicator will light when the elements are on, and will remain on while the oven preheats. - 5.
-Wait until the Heat On indicator has come on and gone out three times.
-At that time the oven will have reached the set cooking temperature. - 6.
-Open the oven doors, load the product into the oven, and close the doors. - 7.
-You can use the Cook Timer as a reminder of when the remove the load from the oven.
-If so desired, turn the Cook Timer knob until the indicator mark points to the desired cooking time (up to 55 minutes).
-The timer knob will rotate counterclockwise as the timer runs down, indicating how much time remains.
-You can turn the knob while cooking to increase or decrease the remaining time.
-When the timer runs out, a buzzer will sound for a short time, then turn itself off, (To immediately silence the buzzer, turn the Cook Timer knob to the OFF position.)
-The timer is a reminder to you; the timer does not control the oven. - If you open the oven doors while in COOK mode, the elements and fan will shut off until the doors are closed.
-However, the timer will continue running even if the doors are open. - For ovens that are equipped with an oven interior light, to turn on the light press and hold the switch located at the bottom of the control panel. - 8.
-When the load has finished cooking, you can rapidly cool the load by opening the oven doors (which will shut off the elements) and switching the Fan Mode to COOL (which will cause the fan to run even though the doors are open).
-For the most rapid cooling, also switch the Fan Speed switch to HI. - 9.
-When you are done cooking, turn the Cook Temperature control to the lowest setting (fully counterclockwise) and switch the Power Switch to OFF.
+Set the cooking temperature by pressing ▲ or ▼ on the Cook Temperature Control until the display reads the desired cooking temperature.
+After a few seconds, the display will show actual temperature.
+Note: some overshoot of temperature on the first few cycles is normal. - 4.
+Wait until the actual temperature stays within a few degrees of the set point consistently.
+At that time the oven will have reached the set cooking temperature. - 5.
+Open the oven door, load the product into the oven, and close the door. - 6.
+You can use the Timer as a reminder of when to remove the load from the oven.
+If so desired, press ▲ or ▼ on the timer until the indicator reads the desired cooking time (up to 99 minutes).
+Press ► to start the timer.
+The timer will count down as the timer runs down, indicating how much time remains.
+You can press ▲ or ▼ while cooking to increase or decrease the remaining time.
+When the timer runs out, a buzzer will sound.
+To silence the buzzer, press reset.
+The timer is a reminder to you; the timer does not control the oven. - If you open the oven door, the elements and fan will shut off and the timer will pause and beep until the door is closed. - 7.
+When you are done cooking, turn the Cook Temperature to the lowest setting and switch the Power Switch to OFF.